Computing Quot schemes via marked bases over quasi-stable modules: -marked Bases and Syzygies

 \section{$\mathcal{P}(U)$-marked Bases and Syzygies}

 We now study syzygies of a $\mathcal{P}(U)$-marked basis and we formulate a $\mathcal{P}(U)$-marked version of the involutive Schreyer theorem \cite[Theorem 5.10]{Seiler2009II}.
-For notational simplicity, this section is formulated for ideals in $\Sk$, but it is straightforward to extend everything to submodules of free modules $\Sk^m_{\mathbf d}$.
+For notational simplicity, this section is formulated for $m=1$, that is for ideals in $\Sk$, but it is straightforward to extend everything to submodules $\Sk^m_{\mathbf d}$ generated by a marked basis over a quasi-stable module.

 Let $J$ be a quasi-stable monomial ideal in $\Sk$ and $I$ an ideal in $\Sk$ generated by a $\mathcal{P}(J)$-marked basis $G$.
 Let $m$ be the cardinality of $\mathcal P(J)$.
 We denote the terms in $\mathcal P(J)$ by $x^{\alpha(k)}$ and the polynomials in $G$ by $f_{\alpha(k)}$, with $k\in \{1,\dots,m\}$.